 Topical applications for pain have been around for a long time – both with and without a prescription.
-Topical pain relief creams can be a nice option if you want to avoid oral medication or struggle taking pills.
+Topical pain relief creams can be a nice option if you want to avoid oral medication or struggle to take pills.
 They are absorbed faster than pills, and provide localized relief….but how well do they work?

 Before we address that question, here’s a primer on some of the topical pain products currently available.